 Sometimes, students can get upset and/or disruptive.
 Alternatively, they may come to you with serious problems or seeking advice; these situations can sometimes make you uncomfortable.
 During these moments it is important to remain calm and work to prevent a situation from escalating.

 Some suggestions for handling these types of situations are included below.
 Additionally, Mason offers a variety of student support resources on campus that may better prepare faculty for dealing with difficult situations with students.
+In particular, the Office of Student Conduct has a number of resources for faculty, including a some very helpful responses to frequently asked questions about disruptive student behavior in the classroom.

 - Assure students that you care about their well-being and their learning.